dan9418/play-what/README.md

 # Play *What*?

-Play What is a toolkit for modeling music theory concepts.
+Play What is a toolkit for modeling music theory blocks.
 The suite of tools contains something for musicians and engineers of all levels.
 - A simple, efficient, and flexible musical data structure spec
 - A JavaScript API for working with these data structures
 - A React component library for consuming and analyzing these data structures